feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 sudo iptables -L
 {% endhighlight %}

-Setup firewall rules in a new file:
+Next, we'll install a package which enables persistent firewall rules.
+This means that the firewall rules will get automatically applied at server startup:

 {% highlight bash %}
-sudo vim /etc/iptables.firewall.rules
+sudo apt install iptables-persistent
 {% endhighlight %}

+When prompted, agree to have the current rules installed into `/etc/iptables/rules.v4` and `/etc/iptables/rules.v6`.

+Setup the IPv4 firewall rules in `/etc/iptables/rules.v4`:

+{% highlight bash %}
+sudo vim /etc/iptables/rules.v4
+{% endhighlight %}

 The following firewall rules will allow HTTP (80), HTTPS (443), SSH (44444), ping, and some other ports for testing.
 All other ports will be blocked.

-Paste the following into `/etc/iptables.firewall.rules`:
+Paste the following into `/etc/iptables/rules.v4`:

 ```
 *filter